Policies

 | Enabled | Enable/disable content filter |

-| Action | Increase score, Block, or Remove attachments |
+| Action | Increase score, Quarantine, or Block |

 | Score Delta | Points added to the spam score upon a match |